namanhd/hailstone/README.md

   -- can also be used to lift, into a node, via the applicative instance, the application of -- a pure function @f@ to a pure argument @a@.
 ```
-> Note that the state type variable `s` does not show up on the left hand side of the data declaration.
-This makes `s` existentially quantified, i.e. `forall s. s -> ...`.
-Users of the `Node x` type cannot pattern match or know anything about the particular `s` type in use, only that it is compatible with the signal function `SF _ s x` it is bundled with.
+> Note that the state type variable `s` is existentially quantified.
+Users of the `Node x` type cannot pattern match or know anything about the particular `s` type in use, only that it is compatible with the signal function it is bundled with.
 >
 > This makes sense, as implementations of audio nodes need not expose to the outside world what their internal state is or how it is used.
 Different nodes in a node graph are sure to have different state needs internally, so it is only natural to hide `s` away rather than having it be parameterized in the datatype i.e. `Node e s x`.
 >